Colepng/keyboard-rs/README.md

 # Keyboard
-Keyboard firmware written in rust
+Keyboard firmware library for rp2040 chips written in rust

 # Todo
 - [ ] abstraction for keycodes - in progress